theory/justatheory/content/post/postgres/mini-summit-cnpg-extensions.md

 The last Extension Ecosystem Mini-Summit is upon us.
 How did that happen?

-Join use for a virtual conference session featuring [Gabriele Bartolini], who will be discussing [Extension Management in CNPG].
+Join us for a virtual conference session featuring [Gabriele Bartolini], who will be discussing [Extension Management in CNPG].
 I'm psyched for this one, as the PostgresSQL community has contributed quite a lot to improving extensions management in [CloudNativePG] in the past year, some of which we